ComPWA/PWA-pages/docs/about.md

 ### Developer Experience

 - Easy to setup for developers
+- Code modularity & transparency facilitates extension of the framework
 - Facilitate using industry techniques and tools in software development for PWA

 ### Design

 - Code modularity and transparency.
 For example separation of the `expertsystem` and `tensorwaves`.
-First takes incorporates the physics and builds an amplitude model. `Tensorwaves` can use amplitude models and perform fits, but does not include any physics logic.
+The former includes all of the physics and builds an amplitude model. `Tensorwaves` can use amplitude models and perform fits, but does not include any physics logic.
 - Accommodate both stable development and flexibility for ongoing analyses